Canon R-30 Camcorder Tutorial

 • Make sure the battery is charged and an SD card is inserted

-2. Checking the File Output Type
+3. Checking the File Output Type

-The camcorder allows you to select your desired recording format before you start recorder.
+The camcorder allows you to select your desired recording format before you start recording.
 By default, the camcorder will record as an mp4 file.
 This is fine as long as what you’re recording is less than 30 minutes.

 Planning to record something longer than 30 minutes?
 You’ll want to change the format to AVCHD so that your recording isn’t broken up into multiple files.
 To do so:

-• Press the FUNC button
+• Press the Home button on the side of the camera

 • Navigate to the Recording Setup menu